 A quote from a 2007 graduate for whom I recently wrote a graduate school recommendation: "Looking back I can truly appreciate your teaching methods and how they relate to what is required of me in my career.
 Learning to problem solve instead just recalling facts is essential."

 To this end, I have developed a game that is played in my introductory accounting class.
 It utilizes the board game of Monopoly®.
 In this game, student-players keep a full set of accounting records to support the business activity that takes place during the game.
 I modified some of the rules, and added a few others to include additional accounting issues such as depreciation and interest.
 But much of the game stays the same.
 The magic of the game is that, as students play, they thrive on the excitement and competition of the game.
 Their accounting takes place as background to their business actions and decisions.
 They are learning through repetition in real life situations... and having fun doing it!

-At Westminster, I also serve as faculty advisor for Enactus (fornerly known as Students in Free Enterprise, or SIFE), the Ski and Snowboard Club and Sigma Kappa Sorority.
-During my time at Westminster, our Enactus team won its Regional Competition three years in a row, allowing it to compete at the National Competition.
+At Westminster, I also served as faculty advisor for Enactus (formerly known as Students in Free Enterprise, or SIFE) for 12 years and for the Ski and Snowboard Club for eight years.
+During my time at Westminster, our Enactus team won its Regional Competition three years in a row, and 6 out of 12 years, for which winning allowed the team to compete at the National Competition.